kariudo/gopushbullet/README.md

 A complete go package for interacting with the fantastic Pushbullet service.

 ## Status
-Major features all complete.
+Many major features complete, see notes below.
 Additional tests need to be written and a couple less common features.
 Also need some example code for the test file.

+## Features

-### Done :
+### Users
 * Get User
 * Set User preferences

+### Pushes
 * Send Pushes
  * Note
  * Link